-As camping season draws swiftly to a close, I want to share this particularly beautiful spot with you – make it your last of the season or put it on the list for next year!
-I’ve been wanting to go camping since we arrived in Taiwan, alas camping is one of those things for which you need a lot of gear, and the gear is one of those things for which you need ample storage space (and a car!), which we lack.
+I’ve been wanting to go camping in Taiwan since we arrived, alas camping is one of those things for which you need a lot of gear, and the gear is one of those things for which you need ample storage space (and a car!), which we lack.
 But the gods smiled upon me and I was invited by a friend, who was able to borrow all of the supplies we needed (thanks, Seiko & friends!).

 We took a little road trip down to Yilan, on the northeast coast between the mountains and the ocean.
 I am absolutely delighted at any chance to drive through Yilan, a land sprawling with rice paddies.
 At this time of year they have been planted and green shoots have sprung up.
 They appear as fields broken up only by a raised grid of roads and the houses that sit serenely in the middle of the paddy, almost like a castle surrounded by a moat.
 The houses here are much larger, with long driveways connecting their little islands to the roadways.